Jaydip0724/fraud-detection-system/docs/model_explanation.md

 ## Handling Class Imbalance

 Fraudulent transactions typically represent less than 0.1% of all transactions.
-To address this severe class imbalance, we employ multiple techniques:
+To address this severe class imbalance, I employ multiple techniques:

-1. **Class weighting**: We use `class_weight='balanced'` in the RandomForest, which automatically adjusts weights inversely proportional to class frequencies.
+1. **Class weighting**: I use `class_weight='balanced'` in the RandomForest, which automatically adjusts weights inversely proportional to class frequencies.

-2. **Performance metrics**: We focus on precision, recall, and F1-score rather than accuracy, since accuracy can be misleading with imbalanced datasets.
+2. **Performance metrics**: I focus on precision, recall, and F1-score rather than accuracy, since accuracy can be misleading with imbalanced datasets.

-3. **Threshold adjustment**: We optimize the classification threshold to balance precision and recall rather than using the default 0.5 threshold.
+3. **Threshold adjustment**: I optimize the classification threshold to balance precision and recall rather than using the default 0.5 threshold.

 ## Model Training and Continuous Learning